l0k18/vtmb/README.md

 # vtmb

-## Installation scripts for Vampire - The Masquerades: Bloodlines
+## Installation scripts for Vampire - The Masquerade: Bloodlines

 At the current time this is uploaded, the following screenshot is what you will see in your [gog.com](https://gog.com) account when you buy this: